pure Python (no prereqs) coordinate conversions, following convention of several popular Matlab routines.

 As compared to PyProj:

-- PyMap3D does not require anything beyond pure Python -- not even Numpy is required except for ECI (let us know if this is an issue).
+- PyMap3D does not require anything beyond pure Python for most transforms

 - PyMap3D API is similar to Matlab Mapping Toolbox, while PyProj's interface is quite distinct